Newen Afrobeat: Style

 Their style finds its inspiration in the Nigerian Afrobeat of Fela Kuti and their repertoire includes a number of Kuti's titles.
 Their music is also influenced by the aboriginal roots of their own country.
 Their songs celebrate the environment, indigenous rights, women's empowerment, and multiculturalism.
 Newen Afrobeat's live performances are also demonstrations in support of the Mapuche cause.
+The band evolves with their fifth album as they delve into a modern sound of jazz, electronic, funk, rock and soul.